Analysis | The ugly story of Trump and Jamal Khashoggi is confirmed

 “Our intelligence agencies continue to assess all information, but it could very well be that the Crown Prince had knowledge of this tragic event — maybe he did and maybe he didn’t!”
 Trump added, again using the exclamation point.
 “That being said, we may never know all of the facts surrounding the murder of Mr. Jamal Khashoggi.
 In any case, our relationship is with the Kingdom of Saudi Arabia.”

 Trump made a clear choice.
 It was that this relationship was more important than what might have otherwise been understood as a very provocative attack against a U.S. resident and journalist who had criticized the Saudi government.
-He repeatedly cited U.S. business with Saudi Arabia, including an arms deals he had forged.
+He repeatedly cited U.S. business with Saudi Arabia, including an arms deal he had forged.
 He cited the long-standing defense alliance in the region between the United States and Saudi Arabia, which the Biden administration has also acknowledged as an important consideration.

 But there is a difference between recognizing the importance of an alliance and literally letting the other side get away with murder — and doubting it or even excusing it.
 Trump’s comments suggested this was a mere pittance in the scheme of things, if it actually happened, even as his own intelligence community determined that it had.